-At least 1,000 acres burning in Shasta County, evacuations ordered
+More evacuations ordered for Shasta County as at least five fires burn

-Evacuations have been ordered in Shasta County as fire crews work to contain at least five active fires in the area that had burned a total of more than 1,000 acres just west of Redding by mid-afternoon, according to Cal Fire.
+More evacuations have been ordered in Shasta County as fire crews work to contain at least five active fires in the area that had burned a total of more than 1,000 acres just west of Redding by Sunday evening, according to Cal Fire.

+Shasta County Sheriff's Department tweeted multiple updates Sunday night listing new evacuation areas.
+Cal Fire recommends following @ShastaSheriff on Twitter for up-to-date information.

 The fires were 20 percent contained by 6:30 p.m., and were threatening 30 to 40 structures as of 4 p.m., according to battalion chief J.P.
 Zulliger, a Cal Fire spokesperson.